 It's all change here at Brockswood.
-Not only will we will be getting a brand new nursery built - ready for 16th September.
+We have a brand new nursery.
 But hot on the heels of this exciting news I'm also pleased to let you all know that Brockswood will now be a Community Interest Company.

 Our new Community Interest Company at Brockswood ensures that our surpluses are reinvested in the nursery or in our community, rather than the need to maximise profit for the operators.
 Our new Community Interest Company will tackle a wide range of social and environmental issues and operate in all parts of the economy.
 By using business solutions to achieve public good, it is believed that we will have a distinct and valuable role to play in helping create a strong, sustainable and socially inclusive economy

 My name is Kayleigh and I am the manager at Jack in the box at Brockswood.
 I hold an NVQ level 3 in children’s care, learning and development.
 I began my childcare career in 2004 working as an early years practitioner to becoming a manager.
 I have experience working in a range of settings, as well as creating a nursery from its foundations to an established setting.
 I have developed my knowledge and skills over these years and I enjoy being a part of each child’s individual development and ensuring each child receives the support which is needed.
 I am very passionate in working closely with my team and all families to ensure all children are provided with lots of learning and play opportunities to develop their skills giving all of them the confidence and the best possible start in life.
 I enjoy watching the children come into nursery seeking challenges, having fun and most importantly being happy and carefree.
 Myself and my passionate team would love to welcome your family to Jack in the Box.

 AM Session - 8.45am-11.45pm